How the Queen City got its Name

 Sports and Out-door Activities

-Hundreds of thousands of sports fan reside in Charlotte, NC.
+Hundreds of thousands of sports fans reside in Charlotte, NC.
 You’ll be pretty content with what Charlotte has to offer in sports entertainment.
 The Queen City is home to the Carolina Panthers, the Charlotte Hornets, the NASCAR Hall of Fame, and the UNC Charlotte 49ers.
-This creates for a huge market in the sports entertainment industry for Charlotte.
+This creates a huge market in the sports entertainment industry for Charlotte.

 Don’t forget about the outdoor activities offered by The Whitewater Center.
 There are over 1300 acres on the Catawba River that has been developed to provide outdoor activities.
 This includes white water rafting, kayaking, stand-up paddleboarding, mountain biking, rock climbing, zip-lines, and ropes courses.